far1dghaderi/AboutMe/README.md

 # About Me
 Hey guys :wave: 😄

-I'm Farid Ghaderi, a 19yo (junior)Back-end Developer from Sanandaj/Iran who is trying his best to be better every day and learn as much as he can, and also have a look at being a Full Stack Developer in the future and learn MERN stack, but not this soon.
+I'm Farid Ghaderi, a 19yo (junior)Back-end Developer from Sanandaj/Iran who is trying his best to be better every day and learn as much as he can, and also I have a look at being a Full Stack Developer in the near future and learn MERN stack, but not this soon.
 I'm working on my Back-end skills right now.

 I'm currently studying software engineering at Enghelab-e Eslami Technical College that is located in Tehran, but because of the COVID-19 pandemic I just live in Sanandaj.